smnorris/bcdata/README.md

 #### Layer list / layer schema cache

-To reduce the volume of requests, information about data requested is cached locally:
+To reduce the volume of requests, information about data requested is cached locally.
- - the WFS GetCapabilities response xml (listing all datasets available via the service) is cached as `capabilities.xml`
- - schemas of individual layers that have previously been requested are cached with the cache file name matching the object/table name
+Schemas of individual layers that have previously been requested are cached with the cache file name matching the object/table name.

-`capabilities.xml` is automatically refreshed if it is more than a day old.
-The layer definition files are refreshed if more than 30 days old.
-These cache files are stored by default in `~/.bcdata`.
-Modify this location by  setting the the `$BCDATA_CACHE` environment variable:
+Location of the cache defaults to `~/.bcdata` but can be moditified by setting the `BCDATA_CACHE` environment variable:

 `export BCDATA_CACHE=/path/to/bcdata_cache`